 Human beings thrive on and need physical touch to connect with each other, within a cultural aspect, an intimate approach, a business acknowledgement.
-Different type of physical contact from a hand shake to a full embrace or several pecks on the cheek are types of acknowledgement that vary across the globe, the meaning of it and the symbolism behind it.
-In times of crisis we need to feel loved, almost instinctively we hug one another, the physical touch is a powerful communicator of love.
+Different type of physical contact from a handshake to a full embrace or several pecks on the cheek are types of acknowledgements that vary across the globe, the meaning of it and the symbolism behind it.
+In times of crisis, we need to feel loved, instinctively we hug one another, the physical touch is a powerful communicator of love.

-The physical touch as an emotional love language has a major effect on human sexuality, it provides an unique opportunity to express love and affection, compassion, care for each other bringing the human interaction to a societal development of feel good factor.
+The physical touch as an emotional love language has a major effect on human sexuality, it provides a unique opportunity to express love and affection, compassion, care for each other bringing the human interaction to a societal development of feel-good factor.

 Mob: 07506 790316 | email@example.com www.monikabassanicounselling.com